microsoft/vscode-azuretools/ui/README.md

 This package provides common Azure UI elements for VS Code extensions:

 - [Telemetry and Error Handling](#telemetry-and-error-handling): Displays error messages and adds telemetry to commands/events.
-- [AzureTreeDataProvider](#azure-tree-data-provider): Displays an Azure Explorer with Azure Subscriptions and child nodes of your implementation.
+- [AzExtTreeDataProvider](#azure-extension-tree-data-provider): Displays an Azure Explorer with Azure Subscriptions and child nodes of your implementation.
-- [AzureBaseEditor](#azure-base-editor): Displays a text editor with upload support to Azure.
+- [AzExtTreeFileSystem](#azure-extension-tree-file-system): A virtual file system that supports viewing and editing single files in Azure.

 > NOTE: This package throws a `UserCancelledError` if the user cancels an operation.
 If you do not use `registerCommand`, you must handle this exception in your extension.